niplav/site/golden.md

 This stems from two roots, namely:

 1. Flintstone and obsidian are even less forgiving materials than marble; the former splinter & shatter more easily, and techniques like polishing don't apply well when trying to create a blade (as opposed to a surface on the marble).
 2. To my knowledge, almost all of the impressive marble statues we know were produced by first making clay of wax models, iterating on the form, and then copying the model with a [pointing machine](https://en.wikipedia.org/wiki/Pointing_machine).
-Especially modern skulptors almost never create statues by [direct carving](https://en.wikipedia.org/wiki/Direct_carving), or when they do the resulting statue is far less sophisticated.<!--TODO: check Works in Progress article on this?-->
+Especially modern skulptors almost never create statues by [direct carving](https://en.wikipedia.org/wiki/Direct_carving), or when they do the resulting statue is far less sophisticated.

 Arguably, creating stone skulptures is still a respectable craft (though slightly impressive when done with a pointing machine, and direct carving